 Note: An alternative way to install and manage Node.js on your Windows machine is nvm-windows.
 If you are just getting started with web development, I wouldn't recommend it in the beginning.
 But it can be a powerful asset later on. nvm-windows is the equivalent to the popular nvm package for Unix systems.
 It's called Node Version Manager.
 It helps you to upgrade Node.js version and to manage multiple Node.js versions on your PC.
 I didn't try it myself yet, but I hope it just works similar to the MacOS version.

-Visual Studio Code for React on Windows
+Visual Studio Code on Windows

 There are plenty of editors and IDEs out there to develop web applications.
 Depending on your personal, project or company requirements, you can choose from a range of lightweight editors to full-blown IDEs.
 Visual Studio Code is a solution in between.
 Many developers, operating on Windows but also MacOS, enjoy using it.
 That's why my recommendation would be Visual Studio Code to start developing React applications on Windows.
 The installation on a Windows machine is simple: Navigate to the official Visual Studio Code website and download the recent version of VS Code in 32 or 64 bit.
 Afterward, install it and check if everything is working when you open it.
 That's it for the installation of an editor/IDE on your machine.